Paul Verhoeven

 Paul Verhoeven (/nl/; born 18 July 1938) is a Dutch filmmaker, who has worked variously in the Netherlands, the United States, and in France.
-He is known for directing genre films with strong satirical elements, often featuring graphic violence and sexual content.
+He is known for directing genre films with strong satirical elements, often featuring graphic violence and explicit sexual content and nudity.
 Many of his films are considered provocative, and were controversial when released.

 After receiving attention for the TV series Floris in his native Netherlands, Verhoeven's breakthrough film was the romantic drama Turkish Delight (1973), starring frequent collaborator Rutger Hauer, which received an Oscar nomination for Best Foreign-Language Film.
 He later directed successful Dutch films including the period film Keetje Tippel (1975), the World War II film Soldier of Orange (1977), the adolescent drama Spetters (1980) and the Gerard Reve-adapted psychological thriller The Fourth Man (1983).

 In 1985, Verhoeven made his first Hollywood film Flesh and Blood and later had a successful career in the United States, directing science fiction films such as RoboCop (1987), Total Recall (1990), Starship Troopers (1997) and Hollow Man (2000), as well as the erotic thriller Basic Instinct (1992).
 He also directed the 1995 film Showgirls, which was critically panned on initial release but has developed a cult following and undergone critical re-evaluation.

-Verhoeven later returned to Europe, making the Dutch war film Black Book (2006), French psychological thriller Elle (2016) and the religious drama Benedetta (2021), all receiving positive reviews.
+Verhoeven later returned to Europe, making the Dutch war film Black Book (2006), the French psychological thriller Elle (2016) and the religious drama Benedetta (2021), all receiving positive reviews.
 Black Book and Elle were both nominated for BAFTA Award for Best Film Not in the English Language and Elle won Golden Globe Award for Best Foreign Language Film and César Award for Best Film.
 Black Book was also voted by the Dutch public, in 2008, as the best Dutch film ever made.
 Verhoeven's films have received a total of nine Academy Award nominations, mainly for editing and effects.